warden-protocol/wardenprotocol/docs/docs/learn/faq.md

 ## Omnichain Interoperability

 **Q: How does Warden achieve omnichain interoperability?**
 A: Warden is designed to overcome isolated and fragmented environments.
 The goal here is to abstract away the various boundaries between blockchains.
-With Warden users, and OApps, can seamlessly swap tokens across supported chains and bridge to 64 connected chains.
-Warden Protocol supports cross-chain transactions with Ethereum and other IBC-enabled chains, and any ECDSA or EDDSA-based chain supported by a keychain (e.g. Bitcoin).
+With Warden, users and OApps can seamlessly swap tokens across supported chains and bridge to 64 connected chains.
+Warden Protocol supports cross-chain transactions with Ethereum, other IBC-enabled chains and any ECDSA or EDDSA-based chain supported by a keychain (e.g. Bitcoin).

 ***

 ## Chain Abstraction

 **Q: How does Warden offer chain abstraction?**
-A: Spaces are users’ gateways to the mesh network of OApps and any other blockchain.
-They are identity-abstracted, privacy-preserved, account-aggregated Warden addresses with which users can interact with OApps or entirely separate web3 applications.
-By using key ids, each OApp user can receive an infinite number of remote addresses on every ECDSA-/EDDSA based blockchain.
+A: Spaces are users' gateways to the mesh network of OApps and any other blockchain.
+They are identity-abstracted, privacy-preserved, and account-aggregated Warden addresses with which users can interact with OApps or entirely separate web3 applications.
+By using key ids, each OApp user can receive an infinite number of remote addresses on every ECDSA-/EDDSA-based blockchain.
 Traditional smart contract applications only target users of a single chain.
-Thanks to Spaces, OApps can sign transactions and general messages targeted for any destination chain.
-OApps can sign transactions executed on other blockchains (e.g. writing to other chains), and thanks to a direct network integration of listeners can query data and events from other chains (e.g. reading from other chains).
+Thanks to Spaces, OApps can sign transactions and general messages targeted at any destination chain.
+OApps can sign transactions executed on other blockchains (e.g., writing to other chains), and thanks to a direct network integration, listeners can query data and events from other chains (e.g., reading from other chains).

  ***